sa2shinakamo2/bt2c/README.md

 ### Common Issues

 1. **Dependency Installation Problems**
-   - If pip shows "This is taking longer than usual..." message, use `pip install -r requirements.fixed.txt`
+   - If pip shows "This is taking longer than usual..." message, use `pip install -r requirements.optimized.txt`
    - For detailed solutions, see [Installation Troubleshooting Guide](docs/installation_troubleshooting.md)

 2. **Database is locked**